kb0099/cs3500/PS7/Resources/readme.txt

 The world_parameters.xml is located at Resources directory by default, if it is not found the progrm will ask the user to locate the file by opening a file open dialogue.

+Notes on Testing:
+A thorough testing of Networking was performed using TestClient project.
+Which basically created a client application to run with or without user intervention and allowed to manually specify commands to send and retrieve data.

+Some of the tests for Cube and World were also performed using TestClient.
+Complete testing of World was done with ModelTests project.

 Previous Notes ============================================================================================